 - It is thin and flat and has no discoloration or markings on it.
 The scoby may or may not be active.
 Continue with this checklist.

 - It is fatter than it was to start with, but it is plain and clean with no discoloration.
 The scoby may or may not be active.
 Continue with this checklist.

 Is there any sign of a new culture (baby) forming?
 Note that a new scoby will not always form in the rehydration process, or even in the first batch or two.
 This is not necessarily a sign that the culture is inactive.
 The production of a new scoby is a byproduct of fermentation, not the end result.
 Here are some signs of a new scoby:

 - There is a cloudy haze or film on the surface of the liquid.
-If you leave the kombucha undisturbed, this haze will thicken and become a new scoby.
+If left undisturbed, this haze will thicken and become a new scoby.

 - The scoby has developed what appears to be an extra layer of substance on its top.
 This is a piggyback scoby.
 The new scoby has attached itself to the old one.
-If you like, when you are done fermenting the kombucha, you can rip the new layer off the old one and have two scobys.
+When the batch is finished fermenting, this new scoby can be peeled off from the old one to leave two scobys to work with.